Triangle groups, automorphic forms, and torus knots: Introduction

-The paper contains a fair amount of known material, especially about torus knot groups, included in order to reduce the necessary prerequisites.
-As far as automorphic forms are concerned, some definitions and ideas are taken form Milnor's paper \cite{Milnor-BrieskornMani}, where the case of co-compact triangle groups is considered.
-Another very important reference is Ogg's book \cite{Ogg}.
+The paper contains a fair amount of known material included in order to reduce the necessary prerequisites to a minimum.
+Besides $\cite{MilnorBrieskornMani}$, another very important reference is Ogg's book \cite{Ogg}.
 Ogg works in the classical setting where the automorphic forms are defined as functions on $\HH^2$, fractional degrees and characters are allowed but $\wt{SL_2}(\RR)$ is not mentioned explicitly.
-The first chapter of this book contains a treatment of $(2,q,\infty)$-triangle groups, and a construction for the generators of the algebra of automorphic forms.
+The first chapter of \cite{Ogg} contains a treatment of $(2,q,\infty)$-triangle groups, and a construction for the generators of the algebra of automorphic forms.
+The approaches in \cite{MilnorBrieskornMani} and \cite{Ogg} are combined to obtain generators of the algebra of automorphic forms for $\wt{\Gamma}$.

-Other sources relating automorphic forms and quasi-homogeneous singularities include the following.
+Other sources presenting similar perspectives on the relation between automorphic forms and quasi-homogeneous singularities include the following.
 Dolgachev, \cite{Dolga1974}, gives an outline of the relation just mentioned, in the case of co-compact Fuchsian groups, with an emphasis on special triangle groups.
-The same author, in \cite{Dolga1975}, outlines a generalization of these ideas, replacing the hyperbolic plane with a higher dimensional complex homogeneous space.
+The same author, in \cite{Dolga1975}, outlines a generalization of these ideas, considering uniform lattices acting on higher dimensional complex homogeneous space.
 Wagreich, \cite{Wagreich1}, \cite{Wagreich2}, \cite{Wagreich3}, considers Fuchsian groups of the first kind, not necessarily co-compact.
-In particular, Wagreich provides a classification of all such groups whose algebra of automorphic forms admits a generating set of at most 3 elements.
-(This result does not cover our case because Wagreich considers only forms of integral degree, while here we need to allow fractional degrees.)
-More recently, Natanson and Pratoussevitch, \cite{NatanPratou}, have used and developed this framework in their study of moduli spaces of Gorenstein singularities.
+In particular, Wagreich \cite{Wagreich2} provides a classification of all such groups whose algebra of automorphic forms admits a generating set of at most 3 elements.
+This result does not cover our case because Wagreich considers only forms of integral degree, while here we allow fractional degrees.
+Perhaps it would be interesting to try to carry out Wagreich's program form \cite{Wagreich2}, but allowing fractional degrees and characters.
+More recently, Natanzon and Pratoussevitch, \cite{NatanPratou}, have used and developed this framework in their study of moduli spaces of Gorenstein singularities.

+Very recently, Pinsky \cite{Pinsky} has obtained results related to the ones presented here, using completely different methods.
+In particular, she has given an alternative explicit construction of the diffeomorphism from corollary \ref{Coro L-K=PSL/Gamma}.
+Pinsky's work appeared only after this paper was posted on arxiv.org.
+The author would like to thank the referee for this remark.